ImNiYeYe/JugoBot/README.md

 # JugoBot
-A bot made by team 15(Me with 3 other people) during second year of uni.
+A bot made by team 15(Me and 3 other students) during second year of uni.